DXC DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In DXC Technology Company To Contact The Firm | MarketScreener

-If you invested in DXC stock or options between February 8, 2018 and November 6, 2018 and would like to discuss your legal rights, click here: www.faruqilaw.com/DXC.
+If you invested in DXC common stock pursuant and/or traceable to the Company's April 2017 registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the April 2017 transaction by which Hewlett Packard Enterprise Company's Enterprise Services segment was spun off and merged with Computer Sciences Corporation, Inc. to form DXC (the "Merger") and would like to discuss your legal rights, click here: www.faruqilaw.com/DXC .
 There is no cost or obligation to you.

 You can also contact us by calling Richard Gonnello toll free at 877-247-4292 or at 212-983-9330 or by sending an e-mail to rgonnello@faruqilaw.com.